Learn Advanced Acoustic Guitar Songs!

 Eva Cassidy‘s beautiful one guitar arrangement of this classic song is what is on offer in this lesson.

 Go to video lesson: Over The Rainbow Chords

-Roxanne’s verse progression descend which cleverly supporting the lyrical attempt to stop Roxanne from selling her body under the red light.
+Roxanne’s Verse progression descend which cleverly supports the lyrical attempt to stop Roxanne from selling her body under the red light.

 The bridge/pre-chorus use II – V – VI which set us up for the more traditional I – IV – V chorus.